AndreasChristensen89/salary_struggle/README.md

 ## City
 This is the main navigation page.
-Players can naviate anywhere from here, for certain locations you need to go to downtown first.
+Players can navigate anywhere from here, for certain locations you need to go to downtown first.
 Locations are listed with a black transparent background, and all of them have white text and a white icon next to them that correspond to the location.
 The background is an overview of a city in bright-colors.
 The sky is blue and the design is meant to be light-hearted.

 No actions other than transportation are possible on this page.